 The MVLWB waste management hierarchy will be continuously applied throughout the Project where applicable.
 Various types of waste have been identified that may be generated by equipment, crews, and construction activities.
-Information regarding waste type generation, handling, and potential impacts are included in Table 3-1.
+Any new waste types that are generated throughout the Project lifecycle will be updated in a subsequent version of the WMP.
+Information regarding waste generation, handling, and potential impacts are included in Table 3-1.
 Waste management will be implemented to minimize waste production by reducing the use of materials, reusing materials when practical, recycling, and recovering used materials.
 Updates to the handling, disposal, and management of additional waste types will be developed as the Project planning progresses.